 The 2 academic articles are discussed that HCZ partners will produce.

-All partners are introduced to the Living Memorial at Liberty Square
+Living Memorial at Liberty Square

 On December 31st, 2013 it was announced that there will be a memorial about the German occupation of Hungary, claiming that Hungary and the Hungarians were victims during WWII.
 There was no announcement for artists, no public competition.
 437 000 Hungarian Jews were brought to Auschwitz or other concentration camps, only a few survived, the deportation was organised with an active role of the Hungarian state and institutions.
 It is a scandal to say that the Hungarians were only victims.